ngoa2/root/README.md

 2. Clone the repository

+3. Open terminal and "cd" into the repository

-3. run the command "npm install"
+5. run the command "npm install"

-4. run the command "npm start" to load the landing page.
+5. run the command "npm start" to load the landing page.